VBAndCs/sVB-Small-Visual-Basic/Readme.md

 10. The editor has a perfect auto-indentation.

-11. Using naming convention to give sVB some info about the var type so it can make using them easier.
+11. Using naming convention to give sVB some info about the var type to make using them easier.
 - The first naming convention: Any var ends with or starts with a control name (like Form1 or myLabel) will be treated as a Label, so you can use the short syntax Control.Property and the auto completion list will appear to help you complete method and properties names.

 - The second naming convention: Any var ends with or starts with the word Data is treated as a dynamic object, and you can add properties to it, and get auto completion support when you use them.